Wal-Mart plans early layaways to catch 'Star Wars' boost

 The world's largest retailer is starting the layaway program on Sept.
 2 and like the previous year, customers can pay as little as $10 to hold items worth a minimum of $50.

-Wal-Mart expects the demand for toys to remain strong this year, after sales surged in 2015 in conjunction with the release of the latest movie in the wildly popular "Star Wars" series produced by Walt Disney Co (DIS.N).
+Wal-Mart expects the demand for toys to remain strong this year, after sales surged in 2015 in conjunction with the release of the latest movie in the wildly popular "Star Wars" series produced by Walt Disney Co.
 The next movie is due to premiere on Dec.
 16.

 According to data released by research firm The NPD Group in January, U.S. toy sales increased 6.7 percent to $19.4 billion last year, topping the firm's estimate of 6.2 percent growth.